 But what about everyday situations?

 You may find yourself avoiding the hands-in-pockets stance when speaking to somebody of higher status, authority, or seniority.
-It’s an instinct left over from older social codes and the military, where a relaxed attitude was deemed improper when interacting with authority.
+This is a behavioral relic of older social codes and the military, where a relaxed attitude was deemed improper when interacting with authority.

-In military branches, the ban on hands in any pockets while in uniform relates to maintaining readiness, proper bearing, and safety—whether pants or coat.
+In military branches, the ban on hands in any pockets while in uniform—whether pants or coat—relates to readiness, proper bearing, and safety.

 In civilian workplaces, it’s more about appearing present and attentive.